geky/ramrsbd/README.md

 >
 </p>

-Check out what happens if we plug in our fixed point, $g^i$:
+Check out what happens if we plug in our fixed point $g^i$:

 <p align="center">
 <img